This post may contain paid links to my personal recommendations that help to support the site!

 You can also use this tracker to see how active you are each day.
 If you find that you are not getting enough exercise, you can use this tracker to help you get more active.

 Excel is a powerful tool that can be used for a variety of projects.
-Whether you’re trying to stay on track with your goals, create a budget, or organize your schedule, Excel can help!
+Whether you’re trying to stay on track with your goals, create your own budget tracker, or organize your schedule, Excel can help!

 And these are just a few of the many Excel project ideas that you can use for your next project.
 So what are you waiting for?
 Get started today!